-The courses of the Master Next Level Engineering (NLE) programme in which you learn how to work on complex challenges are Data Science, Systems Engineering and Complex Systems & Organizations.
-Beside this, you will develop your professional skills, learn more about performing research and engineering fundamentals.
-The knowledge and skills you obtain in the programme are applied to the themes that we deem important.
-Those are related to the United Nations Sustainable Development Goals such as (but not limited to) health technology and affordable and sustainable energy.
+The courses of the Master Next Level Engineering (NLE) programme are Data Science, Systems Engineering and Complex Systems & Organizations.
+You will develop your professional skills, learn more about performing research and engineering fundamentals.
+The knowledge and skills you obtain in the programme are related to important current themes.
+These themes concur to the United Nations Sustainable Development Goals such as health technology and affordable and sustainable energy.

-The programme is both meant to strengthen your engineering know-how as well as stretching your analytical skills in order to create solutions for problems of today and tomorrow.
-During the courses and the projects, you will notice that your previous skills and knowledge more than others.
-Therefore, we expect you to assist your fellow students on subjects that are new to them, and you will benefit from their knowledge and experience in return.
-In the first semester you will prepare for your thesis, which takes place in the second semester.
+The programme is meant to expand your engineering know-how as well as developing your analytical skills in order to create solutions for problems of today and tomorrow.
+During the courses and the projects, you will notice that your previous skills and knowledge can differ from others.
+Therefore, we expect you to assist your fellow students on subjects that are new to them.
+You will benefit from their knowledge and experience in return.

-During the first ten-week block, you'll have courses on Systems Engineering and Professional Skills, start on your Interdisciplinary Project and you will get to know your Learning Team, which stays together for the duration of the programme.
+During the first ten weeks, you will have courses on Systems Engineering and Professional Skills.
+You will start on your Interdisciplinary Project and get to know your Learning Team.
+This team will stay the same for the whole programme.

-By this time, you know how you need to study and work together during this intensive programme.
+By this time, you know how to study and work together during this intensive programme.
 While the Learning Teams continue, the interdisciplinary project will be finished.
 Together with your team you will present your findings and advise the principal researcher on their problem.
-You will be challenged in the two courses, one of which focuses on maths, physics and programming skills, the other on complexity science.
+You will follow the courses Engineering Fundamentals and Complex Systems & Organisations.
+The first course will focus on maths, physics and programming skills.
+The latter will focus on complexity science.
 In the meantime, you start with the acquisition of a thesis project.
 You need to search for a company or organisation where you will perform your master research in order to write your thesis.

-In this block you show that you can perform applied research independently and on a Master's level and in an engineering context, such as: Energy Technology & Sustainability, (Rapid) Prototyping, Health Technology or Asset Management.
-Beside your thesis coach, your peer students from your thesis team function as your sparring partners, as well as your learning team.
+By this time, you will have to be able to perform applied research independently on a master's level and in an engineering context.
+Topics could include Energy Technology & Sustainability, (Rapid) Prototyping, Health Technology or Asset Management.
+While executing your thesis, you can consult both your thesis coach as your Learning Team.

 - 40%Individual work

 Next Level Engineering students are expected to form an active and reinforcing learning community.
-This community consists of you and your fellow students and if necessary teachers of the core team.
-This community is much like a group of co-workers in your future work environment, working independently but together when needed, all working towards the same goal: making a success of your Master Programme.
+This community consists of you and your fellow students and if necessary, teachers of the core team.
+This community is similar to a group of co-workers in your future work environment.
+You will work independently but together when needed, all working towards the same goal: making a success of your Master Programme.

-We also expect you to study independently; preparing for the classes you attend so they can be interactive, which makes for the most effective learning.
-You're expected at HU for an average of four days a week to work together in project groups and your learning team.
+We also expect you to study independently; preparing for the classes you attend so they can be interactive.
+You are expected at Hogeschool Utrecht for an average of four days a week to work together in project groups and your learning team.

-All programmes at HU University of Applied Sciences Utrecht are tested and approved by the Accreditation Organisation of the Netherlands and Flanders (NVAO).
+All of the programmes at HU University of Applied Sciences are tested and approved by the Accreditation Organisation of the Netherlands and Flanders (NVAO).